AP Explains: A look at the Pan American Games in Lima

-LIMA, Peru (AP) — The opening ceremony of the Pan American Games will be held Friday in the Peruvian capital of Lima.
+LIMA, Peru (AP) — The opening ceremony of the Pan American Games was held Friday in the Peruvian capital of Lima.
 The largest multi-sporting event in the Americas will run until Aug.
-11. Here’s a look at the games which are held every four years:
+11. Here’s a look at the ceremony and the games which are held every four years:

 WHO WILL FOLLOW THE CEREMONY?